 Forget the hype, buzzwords, and trends.
 The key to designing an effective workspace lies with a concept as old as life itself: balance.

 Artwork by: Daniel Carlsten

 With all the mobile and digital technology available, it seems like setting up an office should be easy.
 Workspace is no longer dictated by having to access a computer mainframe or unwieldy filing system.
-Most things that workers need to do their jobs are inside their laptops and smartphones.
-All people should need are places to sit—either together or alone.
+Most things that workers need to do their jobs are

 But it turns out that what arguably should be simple is anything but.
 Workers are looking for something more than a desk: they want to spend their days in an inspiring space that contributes to their purpose, facilitates their cognitive and physical well-being, and allows them to concentrate and interact productively with their colleagues.
 Yet companies that may be considering how to design an up-to-date, effective office space for their employees are confronted with an ever-changing and contradictory range of options.